energysistem/manuals/42245-Energy_Pro9_Windows_3G/en/06-power_management.md

 You have several ways to improve the performance and optimize the battery use of your Energy Tablet:
 Set your tablet to automatically turn off the display after a few seconds of inactivity and select an ideal display brightness to enlarge the battery life.

+To use your phone card insert it on the SIM slot into the correct position

 </quick_guide>